 If you are not convinced that making it yourself is better than buying, check out these options on Etsy - wool draft stopper, draft stopper with velcro on the end, fun prints with animals, and super adorable llamas print.
 Supporting local businesses is also a great cause and reduces the carbon footprint.

-In case you are still not convinced and rather buy and get it delivered fast (sometimes you simply don't have time to make it yourself and need it ASAP to keep your house warm) check out this and this environment-friendly options from Amazon.
+In case you are still not convinced and rather buy and get it delivered fast (sometimes you simply don't have time to make it yourself and need it ASAP to keep your house warm) check out this and these environment-friendly options from Amazon.

 PIN FOR LATER>>>>>